defra-design/prn-design-history/app/posts/2023-09-01-fourth-iteration.md

 ### Accreditation page redesign - site added

-‘Multiple site’ users were worried that the accreditation shown might be showing site balances added together​.
+Consultants and a user with ‘Multiple site’ queried if the accreditation shown might be showing site balances added together​.
 We have redesigned to show sites per accreditation​.